NixOS/rfcs/rfcs/0036-rfc-process-team-amendment.md

-This RFC proposes an RFC Steering Committee who decide on a group of RFC shepherds for each RFC who guide the discussion to a general consensus and then propose a motion for a "Final Comment Period" (FCP) with a disposition for acception, rejection or postponing. (see Glossary for a short definition of these terms)
+This RFC proposes an RFC Steering Committee who decide on a group of RFC shepherds for each RFC who guide the discussion to a general consensus and then propose a motion for a "Final Comment Period" (FCP) with a disposition for acception, rejection or postponing. (see Terminology for a short definition of these terms)